Start Exploring

 Bale Mountains: a hidden gem for exclusive wildlife and adventure

-The Bale Mountains are a haven for wildlife enthusiasts, offering exclusive wildlife safaris to see rare Ethiopian wolves, mountain nyalas, and a dazzling array of birdlife.
+The Bale Mountains are a haven for wildlife enthusiasts, offering exclusive safaris to see rare Ethiopian wolves, mountain nyalas, and a dazzling array of birdlife.
 There are approximately 300 Ethiopian wolves here on the Sanetti Plateau, as well as over 60 mammal species and 265 bird species.
 The Harenna Forest with its juniper and hygenia woodland lies on the southern side of the Bale Mountains National Park and is home to the Bale monkey, black and white colobus monkey and other wildlife.

 The lush forests, grasslands, and alpine landscapes provide a sharp contrast to the arid Danakil or the rugged Simien Mountains.
 On my first visit, my birdwatching list grew exponentially—I couldn’t believe the diversity of species I encountered!
 Activities include private horse trekking, bird watching, or hiking with expert guides.
 For any wildlife lover, the Bale Mountains are an unmissable paradise.